jeffreyevans/GeNetIt/README.md

          rasters - Subset of raster data for Columbia spotted frog (Rana luteiventris)

          summary.gravity - generic summary function for gravity model objects

+**Bugs**: Users are encouraged to report bugs here.
+Go to [issues](https://github.com/jeffreyevans/GeNetIt/issues) in the menu above, and press new issue to start a new bug report, documentation correction or feature request.
+You can direct questions to <jeffrey_evans@tnc.org>.